LaunchCodeEducation/java-web-development/src/chapters/sql-part2/relationships.rst

    Which type of relationship exists between a ``drawer`` table and a ``storage_case`` table?

-   a. one-to-one
+   a.
+One-to-one
-   b. one-to-many
+   b.
+One-to-many
-   c. many-to-many
+   c.
+Many-to-many

 ..
 Answer = b (one-to-many)